 Fraudsters are shape shifters and transform their attacks based on opportunities, including using deepfakes and synthetic media.
 They operate using sophisticated fraud techniques that target everyone from Gen Z to Baby Boomers and often times take the digital path of least resistance.
-After Javelin’s 2021 Identity Fraud Study: Shifting Angles, reported that combined identity fraud losses reached $56 billion in 2020, now, according to the University of Portsmouth, it’s estimated that fraud losses totaled nearly $5.4 trillion globally in 2021. nd the threat of identity fraud and identity fraud scams continue to escalate.
+After Javelin’s 2021 Identity Fraud Study: Shifting Angles, reported that combined identity fraud losses reached $56 billion in 2020, now, according to the University of Portsmouth, it’s estimated that fraud losses totaled nearly $5.4 trillion globally in 2021.
+Yes, that’s trillion - - with a ‘T’!
+And the threat of identity fraud and identity fraud scams continue to escalate.

 Even with these staggering numbers coming to light, according to the Digital Trust report by 11:FS + Mitek, 72% of consumers are still willing to share their personal info if it delivers easier future access to an account or service.
 Consumers and companies can help protect themselves by being aware of how fraudsters go on the attack and by embracing new technologies that detect suspicious activity and reduce the chance of being perpetrated by fraud.

 The list below will help uncover the top 5 secrets that fraudsters don’t want you to know.